Exchange FAQ–Your Questions Answered!

 Will ORS need to continue to raise funds?

-Yes.
-While the community has been very generous over the past several years, we still need to raise about $35,000 to open the doors of the Exchange.
-And after the Exchange is open we aren’t finished–to reach our goal of zero waste, need to continue improving the transfer station.
-Next on our list is an industrial bailing machine for processing separated recyclables.
+The community has been very generous over the past several years—donating over $325,000 towards the rebuilding project.
+We completed our fundraising for The Exchange in May of 2017.
+That said, after The Exchange is open, we aren’t finished!
+To pursue our goal of zero waste, we need to continue improving the transfer station.
+Next on our list is an industrial baling machine for processing separated recyclables.
 After that we are interested in composting food waste.
-Our fundraising days are far from over!
+Our grant writing and fundraising days are not over!

 Does ORS/The Exchange plan to use funds generated by the Transfer Station to fund The Exchange?

 At ORS we believe that part of our responsibility is to manage the Transfer Station operations as effectively and efficiently as possible, to help avoid increased tipping fees.
-ORS is also committed to helping the community save money by reducing or redirecting their own household waste streams, thus avoiding unnecessary garbage fees.
+ORS is also committed to helping the community save money by reducing or redirecting their own household waste streams, thus reducing their cost of solid waste disposal.

 How can I help?

 Thanks for asking!
-Community volunteers are essential to the new Exchange, and ORS will need and appreciate your help.
-We have a detailed database of volunteers, their skills and interests, and anyone interested in helping can sign up here, or write to our volunteer coordinator, Jim Duffield, at firstname.lastname@example.org.
+Community volunteers are essential to the new Exchange.
+We have a detailed database of volunteers, their skills and interests, and anyone interested in helping can sign up on our website, or write to our volunteer coordinator, Jim Duffield, at firstname.lastname@example.org.
 The new Exchange needs people with every kind of skill: from artists to builders to farmers to fundraisers to lawyers to engineers to scientists – so please get in touch!